mostafa0x/Fofo-Store-BackEnd/README.md

 - **routes/**: Contains Express route handlers for different endpoints like adding products, viewing products, managing the cart, etc.
 - **controllers/**: Contains the logic for each route, such as adding/removing items from the cart or managing products.
 - **middleware/**: Contains authentication middleware for securing routes that require Google authentication.
-- **config/**: Holds configuration files, such as database connection settings.

 ## Installation ⚙️